MySQL Notes

 here.

-Note that as of MySQL 5.0.19, even when selecting MySQL's ANSI Mode, "user" does not appear to treated as a reserved word,
+Note that as of MySQL 5.0.19, even when selecting MySQL's ANSI Mode

 and no warnings are given when it is used to create a table.